atomicwelding/directional-brownian-motion/README.md

 ## Results

 As of now, there are no quantitative results available.
 The simulation is a work in progress, and my first attempt at molecular dynamics has led to the identification of various interesting challenges.
+Will be recoded in C++ in the following weeks!